TMS Treatment For Anxiety

 What is Transcranial Magnetic Stimulation (TMS)?

 Given in our San Diego office setting without anesthesia, TMS treatments last about 30 minutes and are usually given 5 days a week for four to six weeks.
-Magnetic pulses, generated by a treatment coil, are used to stimulate specific mood centers of the brain.
+TMS Magnetic pulses, generated by a coil, are used to stimulate specific mood centers of the brain.